NIT-Hamirpur-NITH/tipsNtricks/tipsNtricks.md

 38. Ambiance - rainy mood alternative for desktop

 39. Screen - used on a remote server to create multiple terminals

+40. **Easy Stroke Gesture recorder-**  control your desktop using mouse gestures

 **Windows Software -**